getrambo/apps-script-tutorial/README.md

 ## Getting Started

-In Apps Script, you write scripts with access to built-in libraries and data objects comprising the structure and content of presentations and documents.

-Below is an Apps Script function.
-Apps Scripts can be bound to a specific application.
-This function applies mutliple style changes to selected text in its bound presentation.
-Lines 5 and 6 get selected text.
-Lines 10 to 13 apply predetermined style changes.
+Below is an Apps Script function that applies mutliple style changes to selected text.
+Lines 5 and 6 fetch selected text.
+Lines 10 to 13 apply style changes.

+In this exercise, you add this function to a presentation.

 ![sample code](./images/01-sample-code.png)

-In this exercise, you will add functions bound to a Google Slides presentation and add custom menu items that trigger two predetermined style changes as[ shown below.
+Then you will add two wrapper functions that call this function with pretedetermined style changes, and add two menu items that users can select to run these functions.

 ![slides menu](./images/02-slides-menu-small.png)

-For more details, refer to Google Apps Script [documentation](https://developers.google.com/apps-script/overview).

 ## Create a Gmail account

+Google Slides comes with Gmail for free.

-Running scripts requires two-factor authentication disabled and access to personal data, so it will be safer and quicker to run these exercises from a temporary Gmail account.
+However, running scripts requires two-factor authentication disabled and access to personal data; it is safer and faster to run these exercises from a temporary Gmail account.

-Open a web browser and go to [gmail.com](https://gmail.google.com/) and create a Gmail account; it only takes about 60 seconds.
+Open a web browser.

+Go to [gmail.com](https://gmail.google.com/) and create a Gmail account; it only takes about 60 seconds.

 When you finish creating the account, Gmail opens and gives you access to other Google Workspace applications.